mmuller88/restic-backup-restore-docker/Readme.md

 ## Backup via rclone

 To use rclone as a backend for restic, simply add the rclone config file as a volume with `-v /absolute/path/to/rclone.conf:/root/.config/rclone/rclone.conf`.

+## Future ideas
+* For more control about the backup process itself we could use https://github.com/restic/rest-server .
+But as it simply for the backup process but not for the restoring it isn't that mach valueable right now.